-Vox published a video on the risk black Americans take when walking in certain cities and States.
+Vox published a video on the risk some economically disadvantaged Americans take when walking in certain cities and States.

 Suffice it to say, there’s absolutely no shortage of work for the lawyers.
 Same could be said about people who support the Executive branch and Legislative branches of governments too.